KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 Similarly the map can be updated sequentially by:<br/>
 <br/>![equation](https://wikimedia.org/api/rest_v1/media/math/render/svg/15a2717a2788d8cb12aaa07295d6278ddbf7044b)

-Classical Structure of vSLAM
+## Classical Structure of vSLAM
 Four main blocks (Figure 2) describe the overall operation of any vSLAM algorithm.
 They are the following:
-(i)	Input search: finding the required information in the sensor measurements (ii)	Pose tracking: determining the current camera pose from the new perceptions (iii)	Mapping: adding a landmark to the map
+* Input search: finding the required information in the sensor measurements
+* Pose tracking: determining the current camera pose from the new perceptions
+* Mapping: adding a landmark to the map
-(iv)	Loop closing: producing a proper map and drift-free localization<br/>
+* Loop closing: producing a proper map and drift-free localization<br/>

 From vSLAM to viSLAM
 As said in the prevoius rows viSLAM methods use IMU in order to establish the current position.